glaParaBio/artic-smk/README.md

 To permanently have guppy available on your PATH, add the command above to the file `~/.bashrc`.

-If you don't or you can't edit your PATH, use option `--guppy-path` in `artic-smk.py` to point to the guppy bin directory.
+If you don't or you can't edit your PATH, use option `--guppy-path` to point to the guppy bin directory.
 E.g. `--guppy-path /path/to/ont-guppy_6.4.2_linux64/bin`

 ## Set up conda environment